makerdao/mips/MIP74/MIP74.md

 ### MIP74c2: Urgent Cancellation of a Permissionless Open Market Operation

-Any Permissionless Open Market Operation which is implemented can be shutdown by a:
+Any Permissionless Open Market Operation which is implemented can be shutdown by:

-* (i) Signal Request process which must last for atleast or no less than 1 week and,
+* (i) a Signal Request process which must last at least 1 week and,
-* (ii) Shutdown Process which do not require a Signal Request can be initiated by Facilitators of relevant Core Units.
+* (ii) a shutdown process which does not require a Signal Request can be initiated by Facilitators of relevant Core Units.
 It is recommended, but not limited to, that Facilitators propose the shutdown to the on-chain poll and propose the immediate shutdown directly via Executive Vote only in the case of an emergency which is time-sensitive.

 ### MIP74c3: Input by Bodies of MakerDAO Organizational Structure and Possible Limitations

 * Relevant bodies of MakerDAO are strongly recommended to provide input on MIP74c1 subproposals prior to formal submission.
 * Expected bodies input which might be required and their potential tasks:
-    * (i) PECU: Input on audit requirements and estimated cost (monetary and workforce related).
-Input on the recommended destination market or similar.
+    * (i) Protocol Engineering Core Unit (PE-001): Input on audit requirements and estimated cost (monetary and workforce related); input on the recommended destination market or similar.
-    * (ii) Risk CU: Input on general and strategy specific parameters.
-Input on recommended destination market or similar.
+    * (ii) Risk Core Unit (RISK-001): Input on general and strategy specific parameters; input on recommended destination market or similar.

 ### MIP74c4: DssKiln For Actioning Permissionless Open Market Operations